What's on in The Lake District?

 We have a list of what's on in the Lake District that includes festivals, theatre, family fun, days out ideas and adventure around Cumbria's' mountains and lakes.

-If you're looking for things to do in the Lake District National Park you might head to towns like Keswick, Bowness, Windermere and Cockermouth or seek out the charm and beauty of traditional Lakeland settings.
-But whether it's the honeypot towns of the Lake District or its quieter villages and countryside you're sure never to be far away from interesting events and family activities.
+But whether it's the honeypot towns of the Lake District or its quieter villages and countryside you're sure never to be far away from interesting events and.

-But perhaps one of the most intriguing competitions is the World’s Biggest Liar competition which takes place in the Bridge Inn at Santon, Wasdale each November and attracts visitors and participants from around the globe.
+But perhaps one of the most intriguing competitions is thewhich takes place in the Bridge Inn at each November and attracts visitors and participants from around the globe.
 The winner is the person who can tell the most convincing lie within an allocated time of 5 minutes.

 Other superlatives surround the pub: England’s highest mountain (Scafell Pike), deepest lake (Wastwater) and smallest church (St. Olaf’s).

 If all this activity is making you feel like putting your feet up, then opportunities to do so in the Lake District also abound.
 Try, in the less well-known but beautiful area of the Caldbeck Fells ‘back of Skiddaw’.

 holds a each summer where you can go to listen to live music.

 And in early August 2015 theattracts classical musicians from all over the globe, to perform at various village and church halls in these most beautiful of surroundings.

 Zeffirellis incomplements the programme with live streaming of opera and ballet from some of the world’s most prestigious theatres.